Rawan-qahtani/T5-DeepLearning/MVP-DL.md

-# ----To classify multiple classes of flowers or objects images by CNN----
+# ----To classify multiple classes of flower's images by CNN----
-## To classify flower by CNN to her of any of the five types:
+## to classify flower's images by CNN into one of the five types:
 ### ( daisy images - dandelion images - rose images - sunflower images - tulip images ).

 ![](https://github.com/Rawan-qahtani/T5-DeepLearning/blob/main/P1010.png)